 How do dividends work?

-Some limited company shareholders receive a salary they draw from the company, this attracts both employers and employees National Insurance, with the remaining profits taken as a dividend which does not attract National Insurance.
-Of course company owners don’t need to take all available funds from their company, they can leave the money within the company and make use of tax planning (we would advise speaking to an accountant about this).
+Each year you get a dividend allowance which means you can only take up to this amount.
+Some limited company shareholders receive a salary they draw from the company, with the remaining profits taken as a dividend payment as this does not attract National Insurance contributions.
+Company owners don’t need to take all available funds from their company – they can leave the money within the company and make use of tax planning (we would advise speaking to an accountant about this).

-- Total number or percentage of shares owned by shareholder
+- Total number or percentage of shares owned by the shareholder

 - Amount of tax credit

 What if there are two or more shareholders?